k255/drill-gis/README.md

 # drill-gis

 drill-gis is a plugin for Apache Drill that supports spatial queries in a way similar to Postgres PostGIS extension.
-I came with the idea during [Tugdual Grall's talk] on Apache Drill at [Apache BigData].
+I came with the idea during [Tugdual Grall's talk] on Apache Drill at [Apache Big Data].
 The first prototype was ready the next day after the talk.
+Currently it is at proposal/proof-of-concept stage.

 What is supported:
   - geometries with initial native binary representation (WKB)
   - functions to create geometries *ST_Point(lon, lat)*, *ST_GeomFromText(wkt_text)*
   - spatial functions *ST_DWithin(geom, geom, distance)*, *ST_Within(geom, geom)*
   - function to convert geometry from binary to text *ST_AsText*

+For an overview of spatial functions based on PostGIS you may refer: [PostGIS documentation]

 ## Installation
 Clone/download the sourcecode and run: